filakhtov/gentoo-use-docs/dev-libs/openssl.md

 It is recommended to enable this flag.

 ### bindist
 There are licensing restrictions on binary distribution of the OpenSSL library compiled with ECC (Elliptic Curve Cryptography).
 The flag is passing the `no-ec` argument to the `Configure` script and this disables patented algorithms allowing the resulting binary package to be distributed.
+When disabled, passes the `enable-ec2m` argument instead.

 This flag should normally be disabled as the ECC brings a lot of benefits.
 It should, however, be disabled if it is necessary to distribute compiled binaries.